Slusheeking/INAVVI_v11/memory-bank/decisionLog.md

   - Better documentation for future maintenance
   - Ensured compatibility with NVIDIA GH200 Grace Hopper Superchips
   - Maintained TensorRT acceleration capabilities for inference optimization

+[2025-03-23 22:40:30] - **Dashboard UI Reorganization**
+- **Decision**: Rename "Components" card to "Connections" and reorganize API connections to be part of this card.
+- **Rationale**: The previous UI structure had API connections as a separate card nested inside the Components card, which created a confusing and malformed HTML structure.
+Consolidating these related elements improves UI organization and user experience.
+- **Implementation**:
+  - Renamed "Components" to "Connections" in the frontend dashboard
+  - Moved API connections to be part of the Connections card
+  - Fixed HTML structure issues in the dashboard
+  - Added section headers to distinguish between system components and API connections
+  - Added proper styling for the reorganized sections
+- **Implications**:
+  - Improved UI organization and clarity
+  - Fixed malformed HTML structure
+  - Better user experience with logical grouping of related elements
+  - Clearer distinction between system components and external API connections
+  - More maintainable frontend code structure [2025-03-23 22:55:01] - **Frontend Dashboard UI Reorganization**
+- **Decision**: Reorganize the frontend dashboard UI to properly display API connections within the Connections card and fix JavaScript function organization.
+- **Rationale**: The previous UI had API connections floating above the components container due to malformed HTML structure with nested cards.
+Additionally, there were JavaScript functions nested inside other functions and duplicate function calls that could cause errors.
+- **Implementation**:
+  - Restructured the "Connections" card to include both system components and API connections with clear section headers
+  - Fixed the updateApiStatuses function that was incorrectly nested inside updateComponents
+  - Fixed the fetchApiStatus function that was incorrectly nested inside fetchSystemStatus
+  - Removed duplicate fetchApiStatus calls in the polling section
+- **Implications**:
+  - Improved UI organization with all connections displayed in a single, well-structured card
+  - Better code maintainability with properly defined JavaScript functions
+  - Reduced risk of runtime errors from duplicate function definitions
+  - Enhanced user experience with clearer visual hierarchy in the dashboard
+  - Easier monitoring of all system connections in one place